Virginia Tech Hokies: Wrestling

 The Virginia Tech Wrestling program was founded in 1920.
 The team holds its matches at Cassell Coliseum and practices in the training room on the third floor of the football locker room facility, renovated in 2010.

 In 2006, Kevin Dresser was named the head coach of the wrestling program.
 The team won the 2014 ACC Tournament, led by captain Devin Carter, who was named Tournament MVP.
 The Hokies finished 8th overall in team standings at the 2014 NCAA Championships.
 Devin Carter was the runner-up at 141 lbs and Virginia Tech's first ever NCAA Tournament finalist.

 During the 2014–15 season, a few select matches were held for the first time at the Moss Performing Arts Center on the Virginia Tech campus.

 The Hokie Wrestling team won the 2015–16 regular season ACC dual meet title, after beating previously undefeated North Carolina State University in the last conference dual meet of the season.
 The team took second place at the 2016 ACC Tournament.
-The 2015–16 team also set program bests with six All-Americans and a fourth-place finish at the 2016 NCAA Division I Wrestling Championships, which is also the highest team finish for an ACC team ever.
+The 2015–16 team also set program bests with six All-Americans and a fourth-place finish at the 2016 NCAA Division I Wrestling Championships, which is also ties the 2017-2018 NC State Wolfpack for the highest finish for an ACC team ever.
 Kevin Dresser was named the 2016 NWCA Coach of the Year at the tournament.

 In 2017, Tony Robie became the wrestling program's head coach, following Kevin Dresser's departure to Iowa State.

 In 2019, redshirt freshman Mekhi Lewis became the first Hokie wrestler to win a national championship for Virginia Tech.
 Before his 7–1 victory over two-time defending national champion Vincenzo Joseph of Penn State in the 165-pound finals, Lewis dispatched the number one seed Alex Marinelli of Iowa in the quarterfinals and the number four seed Evan Wick of Wisconsin in the semi-finals.
 For his remarkable three-day performance, Lewis was named Most Outstanding Wrestler of the tournament.

+In 2024, true sophomore Caleb Henson defeated 6th seed Austin Gomez of Michigan in the finals by a 15-7 major decision in the 149 pound weight division to become Virginia Tech's 2nd ever wrestling national champion.
+Henson beat 5th seed Ty Watters 8–3 in the quarter finals and number 1 seed Ridge Lovett 1–0 in the semi-finals to reach the championship match against Gomez.